-Two months have passed since the first anti-extradition protest on June 9.
+Two months have passed since the first anti-extradition Hong Kong protests on June 9.
 For 10 consecutive weeks, waves of protests have swept across Hong Kong, creating countless memorable moments and demonstrating the courage, resilience, and tenacity of the Hong Kong people.

 Moment 1: History made with millions of hearts

 On June 9, more than 1 million Hong Kong people took to the streets to join the “anti-extradition march.”
 The unprecedented scale rocked the world and even U.S. President Trump expressed his surprise.

 Seven days later, a record-breaking 2 million Hong Kong people took part in a protest, showing the world their unwavering determination to reject the amendments to the Fugitive Offenders Ordinance.

 Hong Kong has a population of 7.4 million, which means that over one-quarter of the Hong Kong people participated in the demonstration.
 Why are so many Hong Kong people protesting?